tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Guarding the feminine,
 -   Serving like a stream under Heaven.
 -
--   Serving as a stream under Heaven, always virtuous, never leaving, returning to infanthood.
+-   Serving like a stream under Heaven means always virtuous, never leaving, returning to infanthood.
--   Know the White, guard the Black, taking form under heaven,
+-   Know the White, guard the Black, take form under heaven,
--   Always virtuous, not erring, returning back to the eternal.
+-   Always virtuous, not erring, return back to the eternal.
 -
--   Know honor, guard dishonor, serve as the Valley under Heaven.
+-   Know honor, guard against dishonor, serve as the Valley below Heaven.
--   Act as the Valley under Heaven, always overbrimming with virtuosity, and returning to simplicity.
+-   Act as the Valley under Heaven, always brimmed with virtuosity, and returning to simplicity.
 -
 -   Simplicity is a tool the Sage uses to officiate to not cut apart great machinations.
 {:.verse}